DF4IAH/avr_DF4IAH_10MHz_Bootloader/README.md

 The author has his reference clocks running for month without any problems, the firmware is stable - __use on your own risk, only!__

-If you find this project nice you are welcomed to spawn of.
+If you find this project nice you are welcomed to clone from it and run your optimizations or having a start point for a fresh project.

 Any new modifications may result to harm this behavior.
 Make your own decisions, be warned.